eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">RPRC_04<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-If the subject of the registration certificate uses the services of an intermediary (see [Topic 52](./annex-2.02-high-level-requirements-by-topic.md#a2330-topic-52-relying-party-intermediaries)), the 'association to the intermediary' mentioned in Annex I (15) of [CIR 2025/848] SHALL consist of the user-friendly name and unique identifier of this intermediary, as meant in requirements Reg_31 and Reg_32.
+If the subject of the registration certificate uses the services of an intermediary (see [Topic 52][topic-52]), the 'association to the intermediary' mentioned in Annex I (15) of [CIR 2025/848] (and referenced in Annex V, point 3(j) of that CIR) SHALL consist of the unique identifier of this intermediary, as meant in requirement Reg_32 and the intermediary's Relying Party Service identifier as meant in Reg_33.

-*Note: This name and identifier are identical to those in the access certificate of the intermediary.*
+*Note: a) These identifiers are identical to those in the access certificate of the intermediary. b) The association is also included in the respective access certificate of the intermediary, see Reg_34a.*

 </div>
 </div>

 <div class="eudi-hlr" id="RPRC_04a" markdown>
-<div class="eudi-hlr__id">RPRC_04a</div>
+<div class="eudi-hlr__id">RPRC_04a<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-Empty
+The registration certificate format SHALL provide for the data elements to carry the Relying Party Service identifier mentioned in Reg_33 and the Relying Party Service trade name mentioned in Reg_34.

 </div>
 </div>